tchwrks/storybook-text-search/README.md

 > In the meantime,`v0.0.8` is live.
 The main change is support for a `pathPrefix` field in the `config.mjs`.
 This now ensures the addon works when deployed to sub paths like with Github pages w/o a custom domain, where your repo name is treated as the "slug" prefixing all routes.

 >[!Warning]
 > *This addon has not performed the Storybook 9.0 migrations yet.
-A new major version supporting Storybook 9.0 will be released soon.
+A new major version supporting Storybook 9.0 will be released soon (development in progress).
 This addon also **does not** currently support the React Native framework.
 [Limited functionality](#note-on-framework-compatibility) for non-react frameworks*

 ## Table of Contents
 - [Table of Contents](#table-of-contents)